"It's too heavy..."

 It might not seem like much, but it’s actually more than enough, especially for a trip shorter than a week.
 To be honest, my own packing list is even shorter:

-4 pairs of underwears (same as for the socks)
+- 4 pairs of underwear (same as for the socks)

 It sure is less sexy and harder to remember, but I found that it really is a perfect combination.
 You’re most likely not going to the airport naked anyway, so if you’re scared of not bringing enough, add another layer on you - but pack no more than this.